TashinParvez/UIU-Web-Programming/README.md

 ### 🛠️ My VS-Code Setup : [Link](https://github.com/TashinParvez/When-I-sit-on-a-new-pc)

 ---

 ## 🏡 Contributing
-Contributions are welcome!
-If you have ideas, suggestions, or resources that could enhance this repository, feel free to submit a pull request or open an issue.
+Got ideas, suggestions, or useful resources to improve this repo?
+Feel free to fork the repo, submit a pull request, or open an issue.
+Your contributions can help fellow UIU students learn better and faster!

 ## 📞 Contact
 For any questions, suggestions, or feedback, please feel free to reach out to the repository maintainer.